Twistedben/Great-Places/README.md

 Local storage usage for in-app photos using Paths and Path_Provider.
 Attached SQLite Database for iOS and Android compatibility for local device storage.
+Uses Native Camera feature to snap photos.
+Uses Google Maps for current location and latitude/longitude of where the picture was taken.
+Accesses GoogleMaps for interactive mapping.

 ### Description